isomerpages/mlaw-lsb/_register-to-be-a-surveyor/1-applying-for-a-practicing-certificate.md

 ---
-layout: leftnav-page-content
-title: Applying for a Practising Certificate
+title: 'Applying for a Practising Certificate'
 permalink: /register-to-be-a-surveyor/applying-for-a-practising-certificate/
-breadcrumb: Applying for a Practising Certificate
+breadcrumb: 'Applying for a Practising Certificate'
-collection_name: register-to-be-a-surveyor

 ---

 APPLYING FOR A PRACTISING CERTIFICATE
 ---